tbrown815/challengeaccepted/README.md

 I created this project for my NodeJS project while enrolled at Thinkful.
 The application is a basic tool to track different activities.
 Current activities that a user can record are steps/distance and run/walk.

 *   Users can create new accounts.
-Creating a new account will require a users first and last names, their e-mail, and selection of a username and password.
+Creating a new account will require a user's first and last names, their e-mail, and selection of a username and password.

     ![Alt](/readme/createUser.png "Create User screenshot")